-People who are not mandatory reporters should report child sexual abuse to their local office of the Department for Child Protection.
+People who are not mandatory reporters should report child sexual abuse to their local office of the Department for Child Protection and Family Support.

 If they work closely with a mandatory reporter, they can discuss their concerns with that person.
 This may result in a mandatory report being made about the child or children concerned by the mandatory reporter, if that person forms a belief that sexual abuse has occurred or is ongoing on or after 1 January 2009.
 In these cases, the non-mandatory reporter is simply a person who provides information on the basis of which a report is made.

 In either of the cases above, as with the identity of a mandatory reporter, the identity of a non-mandatory reporter must be kept confidential, except in limited circumstances.
 Such people are also protected, when making a report or providing information in good faith, from breaching any duty of confidentiality, professional ethics, standards or principles of conduct which would normally apply, and also from incurring any civil or criminal liability.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 About mandatory reporting legislation

 Responding to a child who makes a disclosure